SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isHandoffEnabled.md

 ## Example

-The following example demonstrates how to enable handoff for a sheet using the `SKSheetOptions/isHandoffEnabled(_:)` option within a custom `SKSheet` implementation:
+The following example demonstrates how to enable handoff for a sheet using the `isHandoffEnabled(_:)` option within a custom ``SKSheet`` implementation:

 ```swift
 import SwiftUI